STMiki/WorkshopFlutter/README.md

 the particularity of the [FutureBuilder] is that it builds your widget with a default value and when your Future has resolved or failled.

 The function take the context and a [AsyncSnapshot](https://api.flutter.dev/flutter/widgets/AsyncSnapshot-class.html).
-When you know the type of your data, I prefer hard coding it.
+When you know the type of your data, hard code it.
+It set the [AsyncSnapshot] type too !
 ```dart
 FutureBuilder<List<String>>(
     initialData: const [],